tdaykin/tdaykin.github.io/_posts/2023-8-28-robot-summer-enph.md

 <p>This makes intuitive sense for tape-following, because you don’t really care about minor deviations off the line, but once your tape sensors are close to leaving the line entirely, you now have a higher error to correct yourself quickly, or to take a sharp turn.</p>

-<p>The final “non-traditional” part Ebi and I implemented was **filtering** the derivative of our error function, so that the PID equation is out = Kpe(t)+Ki∫e(t)+Kdlowpass(ddte(t))out=Kp​e(t)+Ki​∫e(t)+Kd​lowpass(dtd​e(t))﻿.
+<p>The final “non-traditional” part Ebi and I implemented was <i>filterin</i> the derivative of our error function, so that the PID equation is out = Kpe(t)+Ki∫e(t)+Kdlowpass(ddte(t))out=Kp​e(t)+Ki​∫e(t)+Kd​lowpass(dtd​e(t))﻿.
 To understand why, consider the following error function e(t), in red:</p>

 <div class="centered-image">
   <img src="{{ site.baseurl }}/assets/image/sc4.png" alt="Screenshot 2024-01-22 at 4.05.56 PM.png">
 </div>

 <p>This error function simply means the robot’s displacement off the line has changed.
-It looks like a step rather than a smooth change because these signals are being processed inside the microcontroller, in thee **discrete* time domain.</p>
+It looks like a step rather than a smooth change because these signals are being processed inside the microcontroller, in the <i>discrete</i> time domain.</p>

 <p>If we then compute the almost-discrete-derivative as error - prevErrorerror﻿, we’d get an impulse, as shown in blue.
-This isn’t that useful because it means the derivative term in the PID equation only lasts for one loop iteration, which is on the order of μμ﻿s — that’s not nearly enough time for it to do much useful work.
-A solution to this is to **low-pass filter (LPF)** the differentiated error signal, shown in green.
+This isn’t that useful because it means the derivative term in the PID equation only lasts for one loop iteration, which is on the order of μ﻿s — that’s not nearly enough time for it to do much useful work.
+A solution to this is to <i>low-pass filter (LPF)</i>i> the differentiated error signal, shown in green.
 In an electrical context, this green signal represents the discharging of a capacitor, but instead we’re doing it in software using a first-order IIR filter:</p>

 <div class="centered-image">
   <img src="{{ site.baseurl }}/assets/image/sc5.png" alt="Screenshot 2024-01-22 at 4.07.27 PM.png">